sjtrotter/netexpand/README.md

 # netexpand
-> Expands networks given in CIDR or dashed format.
+> Expands networks given in CIDR, dashed, or splat format.

 netexpand takes a given network (which can be notated with CIDR or in a dashed format), and expands the network; i.e. it prints each valid address within the network given.

 CIDR:   x.x.x.x/x

 dashed: x.x.x.x-x

 splat:  x.x.x.\*

 Default behaivor prints each valid address to stdout.
 Also includes an option to randomize the output addresses.